ComplexSecurity/knowledge-base/docs/programming/file.md

 In this version, `FILE_IGNORE_NEW_LINES` removes the newline characters at the end of each array element, and `FILE_SKIP_EMPTY_LINES` excludes empty lines from the array.

-When using `file()` with user-supplied data, such as file paths, it's important to validate and sanitize the input to prevent security vulnerabilities like [[Directory Traversal]].
+When using `file()` with user-supplied data, such as file paths, it's important to validate and sanitize the input to prevent security vulnerabilities like [Directory Traversal](../security/dirtrav.md).
 Additionally, be aware of the file permissions and the server's configuration when reading files to avoid unauthorized access or disclosure of sensitive information.

 An example of a vulnerable implementation: